day8/re-frame/docs/Flows.md

 <div id="garage-calculator"></div>

-!!!
-Note "Our dataflow model"
-    Dataflow is often conceptualized as a graph.
-    Data flows through edges, and transforms through nodes.
-    Here's how our DSL articulates the traditional dataflow model:

-    - `flow` - a map, serving as a node specification
-    - `:id` - uniquely identifies a node
-    - `:inputs` - a set of edges from other nodes
-    - `reg-flow` - creates a running node from a specification

-    Crucially, the name `flow` isn't exactly short for "dataflow".
-    A `flow` is a static value, specifying one possible segment of a dataflow graph.
-    Dataflow is a [dynamic process](/re-frame/on-dynamics/#on-dynamics), not a value.
-    Both the data and the graph itself change over time.
-    Changing the graph is a matter of [registering and clearing](#redefining-and-undefining) flows.

 ## How does it work?

 `event handlers` yield `effects`.
 Typically, they yield a `:db` effect, causing a new value of `app-db`.